Aeastr/Portal/wiki updates/Usage.md

 **4. Attach Transition:**

-Use `.PortalTransitions(id:isActive:...)` with direct animation parameters:
+Use `.portalTransition(id:isActive:...)` with direct animation parameters:
 *   `id`: The static string identifier used in steps 2 & 3.
 *   `isActive`: Your `Binding<Bool>` state variable.
 *   `animation`: The `Animation` to use (defaults to `.smooth(duration: 0.4)`).